JSO-Technologies/tutorial-nodejs-stream/README.md

 # tutorial-nodejs-stream

-Your program will get some html written to stdin.
-Convert all the inner html to upper-case for elements with a class name of "loud".

-You can use `trumpet` and `through` to solve this adventure.

-With `trumpet` you can create a transform stream from a css selector:

-    var trumpet = require('trumpet');
-    var fs = require('fs');
-    var tr = trumpet();
-    fs.createReadStream('input.html').pipe(tr);
+Write a program that exports a function that spawns a process from a `cmd` string and an `args` array and returns a single duplex stream joining together the stdin and stdout of the spawned process:

-    var stream = tr.select('.beep').createStream();
+    var spawn = require('child_process').spawn;

-Now `stream` outputs all the inner html content at `'.beep'` and the data you write to `stream` will appear as the new inner html content.
+    module.exports = function (cmd, args) {
+        // spawn the process and return a single stream
+        // joining together the stdin and stdout here };

+There is a very handy module you can use here: duplexer.
+The duplexer module exports a single function `duplexer(writable, readable)` that joins together a writable stream and readable stream into a single, readable/writable duplex stream.

-Make sure to `npm install trumpet through` in the directory where your solution file lives.
+If you use duplexer, make sure to `npm install duplexer` in the directory where your solution file is located.